Gorgeous outdoor furniture that's worth the splurge, according to experts | CNN Underscored

 SunHaven Kensington 12-Piece Large Sectional Set ($3,199; sun-haven.com)

-Whether you’ve got a big family or simply love hosting the whole neighborhood on game day, this giant sectional set from SunHaven is our absolute favorite for the price.
-Including a whopping 12 pieces, that includes the huge sectional, two club chairs, two ottomans, all the coordinating cushions and a coffee table, the set can easily accommodate 10 adults or a dozen kids.
+Whether you have a big family or simply love hosting the whole neighborhood on game day, this giant sectional set from SunHaven is our absolute favorite for the price.
+Featuring a whopping 12 pieces, including the huge sectional, two club chairs, two ottomans, all the coordinating cushions and a coffee table, the set can easily accommodate 10 adults or a dozen kids.

-We tested the product in real life and found that not only are the pieces gorgeous to look at — seriously, it’s like something you’d find in the lobby of a fancy island hotel — but they’re also incredibly comfortable, with deep seating and ultra-plush
+We tested the product in real life and found that not only are the pieces gorgeous to look at — seriously, it’s like something you’d find in the lobby of a fancy island hotel — but they’re also incredibly comfortable, with deep seating and ultra-plush materials.

-We also loved how the set is modular, meaning you can rearrange your seating setup on the fly, but also super stable thanks to the clips that keep the pieces attached.
-Did we mention that it comes pre-assembled with zero setup involved?
+We also loved how the set is modular, meaning you can rearrange your seating setup on the fly, but it’s also super stable, thanks to the clips that keep the pieces attached.
+Did we mention that it comes preassembled with zero setup involved?
 Done and done.

 When Our House of Three blogger Carla Gulley was looking to revamp her outdoor dining space in Tennessee, she opted for a monochromatic mix of pieces — the vinyl wicker and powder-coated aluminum Simsbury Outdoor Wicker Dining Chairs and Side Chairs with the Bridgeport Trestle Table — all from Grandin Road.

-“My goal was to create a beautiful, functional and comfortable outdoor dining area that we could enjoy for many years,” Gulley said.
+“My goal was to create a beautiful, functional and comfortable outdoor dining area that we could enjoy for many years,” Gulley says.
 “Not only are the chairs beautiful, they are high-end and very comfortable with a built-in cushion.
 The quality, design and look of these outdoor pieces is everything I had imagined to create the outdoor space of our dreams.”

-More to know: The entire Simsbury line is gorgeous, including this super handy storage side table that comes with a removable ice bucket for entertaining.
+More to know: The entire Simsbury line is gorgeous, including this super-handy storage side table that comes with a removable ice bucket for entertaining.

 Capistrano Lounge Chair ($1,398; serenaandlily.com)